-Once you have decided on a treatment you may like to discuss with the therapist what benefits you may experience, possible time frames and when a review will take place to discuss any progress.
+Once you have decided on a treatment, you may like to discuss with the therapist more about the benefits you may experience, possible timeframes and when a review will take place to discuss any progress.

-You do not have to continue treatment if you do not think it is helping you or if you do not feel comfortable with the therapist.
-You can discontinue at any time.
+You do not have to continue treatment if you don't think it is helping you or if you don't feel comfortable with the therapist.
+You can stop at any time.

 - Manual therapy

 Take charge of the things you can change

 Be more active and do exercise.
 Exercise is for everyone and is very important for people living with pain.

 - Some people living with pain are afraid of doing exercise and don’t know where to start.

 - Stretching and walking are good things to try.